studentenherz/myrustblog/README.md

 ### Want to contribute?

 Of course!
-Just contact me via Telegram [@michelromero](https://t.me/michelromero) of open an issue in the GitHub [repo](https://github.com/studentenherz/myrustblog).
+Just contact me via Telegram [@michelromero](https://t.me/michelromero) or open an issue in the GitHub [repo](https://github.com/studentenherz/myrustblog).